w3c/trace-context/spec/20-http_request_header_format.md

 tracestate: rojo=00f067aa0ba902b7,congo=t61rcWkgMzE
 ```

 You'll notice that the Rojo system reuses the value of its `traceparent` for its entry in `tracestate`.
 This means it is a generic tracing system (no proprietary information is being passed).
-Otherwise, `tracestate` entries are <a href="#opaque">opaque</a> and can be vendor-specific.
+Otherwise, `tracestate` entries are [=opaque=] and can be vendor-specific.

 If the next receiving server uses Congo, it carries over the `tracestate` from Rojo and adds a new entry for the parent to the left of the previous entry.